techidaily/site-os-tips/source/_posts/dont-delay-simplify-retrieving-your-apple-id-in-a-matter-of-minutes.md

 ![Getting a recovery code for someone who has nominated you as a Recovery Contact.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/04/account_recovery_code.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-yZKNLxj3po?si=-RbF6nCJEVlHWP-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Recovery contacts need to have an Apple device running iOS 15, iPadOS 15, or macOS Monterey or later.
 They will need to be using two-factor authentication and have a passcode or password on their device.
 They also need to be over the age of 13.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/2En1CHbiYwA?si=jZKzTr9EIT2ShjGK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  Set Up a Recovery Key